Save 10% off your first order when you sign up to our mailing list

 We’ve even collated them into a 6 bottle mixed wine case so you can try them all.
 (You can purchase that here.)

-Ecker, Gruner Veltliner Von Eckhof
+Ecker, Gruner Veltliner von Eckhof

-Potentially the most unusual grape variety of the bunch, Gruner Veltliner is Austria’s premium white grape variety and here Ecker have captured that zingy citrus fruit and starburst like acidity to create a light, easy drinking white that you’re sure to enjoy.
+Gruner Veltliner is Austria’s premium white grape variety and here Ecker have captured that zingy citrus fruit and starburst like acidity to create a light, easy drinking white that you’re sure to enjoy.
 Gruner pairs brilliantly with poultry so try whipping up some of the local cuisine - Austrian Schnitzel would work brilliantly.

-Gros Mensang is mostly associated with dessert wine, however when fermented dry like this it’s full of freshly squeezed lemon juice and tangerine flavours.
+Potentially the most unusual grape variety of the bunch, Feteascã Regalã showcases some real native Romanian character.
+This is much easier to drink than it is to pronounce, full of aromatic fruit and gentle minerality.
 It has that crisp, dry finish often found in NZ SB and is the perfect wine for a midweek glass in the garden.

 Leave a comment (all fields required)